Buying and renting out an investment property is a big decision. It's easy on the surface but there are many things to consider:

 - Keep you informed.

 As an investment property owner, you want to know that your property is being managed by a team of professional, ethical and caring people.
-This is what Professionals strives to achieve for all of their investment property owners (Landlords).
+This is what The Rent Shop Ltd. strives to achieve for all of their investment property owners (Landlords).
 Professionals can offer you a personalised service, from purchase through to finding a quality tenant who will treat your property as their home.

 Obligations - A landlord must: